Rise and Decline

-The Afghan coat made its debut appearance onto the London fashion scene in 1966 as the swinging city began to turn its attention towards the Far East and all things of Asian influence.
-They were first imported by Craig Sams, who then sold them on to various boutiques such as Granny Takes a Trip on the Kings Road, where, the popularity of the coats soared overnight after the Beatles had been photographed wearing their recent Afghan coat purchases from the aforementioned shop.
+The Afghan coat made its debut appearance on to the London fashion scene in 1966 as the swinging city began to turn its attention towards the Far East and all things of Asian influence.
+Some of the first coats were imported by Craig Sams, who then sold them on to various boutiques such as Hung On You in Cale Street and Granny Takes a Trip on the Kings Road, where, the popularity of the coats soared overnight after the Beatles had been photographed wearing their recent Afghan coat purchases from the aforementioned shop.

 The original imports from the Ghazni province which is situated between Kabul and Kandahar, were incredibly beautiful, and elaborately decorated with hand-embroidery by the local artisans.
 However, as demand increased globally, they could not keep up a steady supply and quickly-made crude imitations from other areas began to flood the market...and these were the ones which gave the Afghan coat its undeserved bad reputation, mainly due to the fact that the skins had not been cured properly.
 This in turn apparently caused the coats to permeate the air around them with an extremely undesirable odour—especially after the wearer had been caught out in the rain, and more often than not it was combined with the added aroma of Patchouli oil favoured by hippies, which to this day, seems to linger on in the memory of anyone who was unfortunate enough to be in close proximity to someone wearing one.